dotnet/docs-maui/docs/platform-integration/device-media/picker.md

 ---
 title: "Media picker"
-description: "Learn how to use the MediaPicker class in the Microsoft.Maui.Media namespace, to prompt the user to select or take a photo or video" ms.date: 05/11/2022
+description: "Learn how to use the MediaPicker class in the Microsoft.Maui.Media namespace, to prompt the user to select or take a photo or video." ms.date: 05/11/2022
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.Media", "MediaPicker"]
 ---

-# Media Picker
+# Media picker

 This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) `IMediaPicker` interface.
 This interfaces lets a user pick or take a photo or video on the device.
 The `IMediaPicker` interface is exposed through the `MediaPicker.Default` property.